Mateusz-Grzelinski/kuba-notes/README.md

 Please use [Issues](https://github.com/Mateusz-Grzelinski/kuba-notes/issues) for new requests.

+- [ ] show "Go to" button on object hover
+  - [x] basic implmentation
+- [ ] ctrl click to add new text object
+  - [ ] if object is selected make an arrow that points to text
 - [ ] Add arrows quickly
   - [x] proof of concept done - operator `object.addarrow`
   - [ ] import node tree only once per blend file (or just use link?)